globalids/user-guide/README.md

 ## Note:- The software will start automatically at start up.

+- The software will start automatically at startup, Please wait for 5 to 7 minutes to access the web-ui.
 - You can check the software status by executing the script checkServices.sh from the Server location (/home/<username>/server/).
 - All components should be in running state.